seanorourke7/ProjectGolf/README.md

 All issues were prioritized under the labels, Must have, would like to have, and Bug.
 "Must have" stories were completed first, and then finally "would like to have".
 It was done this way to ensure that all core requirements were completed first to give the project a complete feel, with the nice to have features being added should there be capacity.

+There are still some "would like to have" issues left that I would like to impliment in future.

 The Kanban board was created using github projects and can be located here and can be viewed to see more information on the project cards.

 [Kanban Board](https://github.com/users/seanorourke7/projects/8)